Casinos, Money Laundering, Underground Banking, and Transnational Organized Crime in East and Southeast Asia: A Hidden and Escalating Threat

 23/12/2025

-8. The Convergence of Online Gambling, Cyber Fraud, and Human Trafficking
+- The Convergence of Online Gambling, Cyber Scams, and Human Trafficking

 Document Introduction

 Southeast Asia and the Mekong region are facing unprecedented challenges from transnational organized crime and illicit economies.
 The area has become a testing ground for the application of new technologies in criminal activities.
 The continuous expansion of synthetic drug production and supply is a notable feature, while the covert transformation of regional underground banking and money laundering operations is equally alarming.
-The expansion of the illicit economy has driven revolutionary changes in the underground banking system.
+The growth of the illicit economy has driven revolutionary changes in underground banking systems.

-This report is based on over a year of in-depth research, integrating comprehensive analysis of criminal indictments, case records, financial intelligence, and court documents, and consulting with international and regional law enforcement and criminal intelligence partners.
-The report details key issues such as the shift and evolution of cross-border gambling, the proliferation of online casinos and the infiltration of organized crime, money laundering mechanisms based on casinos and junket groups, the rise of "money-running" groups and "car teams," and the abuse of cryptocurrency.
-Through specific cases such as the Zhou Zhuohua case, related criminal networks in Taiwan, China, and the Kokang region of Myanmar, the report reveals the operational mechanisms and severe dangers of these criminal activities.
+This report is based on over a year of in-depth research, integrating comprehensive analysis of criminal indictments, case records, financial intelligence, court documents, and consultations with international and regional law enforcement and crime intelligence partners.
+It details key issues such as the transfer and evolution of cross-border gambling, the proliferation of online casinos and the infiltration of organized crime, money laundering mechanisms based on casinos and junket groups, the rise of money-running groups and fleets, and the abuse of cryptocurrency.
+Through specific cases like the Zhou Chaohua case, related criminal networks in Taiwan, China, and the Kokang region of Myanmar, the report reveals the operational mechanisms and severe harms of criminal activities.

-The report points out that organized crime is gradually migrating to areas with weak oversight such as Myanmar's autonomous regions and special economic zones, while actively integrating advanced technologies like mirror websites, blockchain technology, and generative AI, making criminal activities more covert and complex.
-The deep integration of online gambling, cyber fraud, and human trafficking, along with the application of malicious technologies, further exacerbates regional security risks.
+The report points out that organized crime is gradually relocating to areas with weak regulation, such as autonomous regions and special economic zones in Myanmar.
+At the same time, it is actively integrating advanced technologies like mirror websites, blockchain technology, and generative artificial intelligence, making criminal activities more covert and complex.
+The deep integration of online gambling, cyber scams, and human trafficking, along with the application of malicious technologies, further exacerbates regional security risks.